NIL Wealth Strategies — 2026 Athlete & Family Risk Awareness Guide

 Need Help Beyond This Guide?

-If you want personalized support understanding your specific situation or building a simple protection plan for your family, professional help is available.
-NIL Wealth Strategies provides education-first guidance for athletes and families and can help you set up clean systems around the real risks discussed in this guide — income stability, tax and compliance habits, liability awareness, and decision protection.
+If you would like additional support understanding your situation or want help building a simple protection framework for yourself or your family, guidance conversations are available upon request.
+These conversations are designed to help athletes and families better understand the real-world risks discussed in this guide — including income stability, tax and compliance awareness, liability exposure, and decision protection — in a clear and practical way.